What is gnathostomiasis?

 - The most common sites are the trunk or upper limbs.

-- The larvae leave tracking marks and subcutaneous haemorrhages.
+- The larvae leave tracking marks (known as larva migrans profunda) and subcutaneous haemorrhages.

-Lesions are seen on the face are associate with central nervous system or ocular spread.
+Lesions are seen on the face are associated with spread to the central nervous system or eyes.

 - Pleuritic chest pain